-- Your dietitian may suggest different amounts that are right for you. - Please talk to your dietitian about your individual nutrition needs if you live with kidney or liver disease or diabetes. - Contact your dietitian for more information on meal and snack ideas.
+- Your dietitian may suggest different amounts that are right for you. - Please talk to your dietitian about your individual nutrition needs if you live with kidney or liver disease or diabetes. - Contact your dietitian if you are having trouble eating this amount of food, or if you need more information on meal and snack ideas.